 ~ THIS IS NOW URGENT!! ~

-~ WE MUST REACH $50k for our legal representation or else the residents of Kunyung are on their own ~
+~ WE MUST REACH $50k for our legal representation or else the residents of Kunyung won't have a voice against this monstrous development ~

 Please donate whatever you can afford, every little bit helps.
 If we lose this, construction can begin as early as Easter!